brianzinn/create-react-app-babylonjs/README.md

 ## Starter Kit
-react-babylonjs aims to be an unopinionated module for integrating React and BabylonJS.
+'react-babylonjs' aims to be an unopinionated module for integrating React and BabylonJS.
 This is a sample project to help people get started.

 ## Using BabylonJS with ReactJS